ishan-backend/cosmic-backend-app/README.md

 # cosmic-backend-app
-Simple backend application using FastAPI, Python and MongoDB
+Simple backend application using FastAPI, Python and MongoDB.